purple-cmd/blog/_posts/2022-03-21-guild-lead-http.md

 https://www.youtube.com/watch?v=jhqrRT4fvOA

 we support http2 when deployed!
-But do we use it to it's full extent?
+But do we use it to its full extent?